JothamWong/serverless-benchmarks/timings.md

 output_begin: when the worker started function
 output_end: when the worker finished function, havent transmitted

-schedule_duration: start of earliest client_begin to end of client_end
+schedule_duration: start of earliest client_begin to latest client_end

+Track failure/success cases

 In non-blocking, schedule duration is lower
 In blocking, schedule duration is higher